HMAS Warramunga (FFH 152)

 HMAS Warramunga (FFH 152) is an Anzac-class frigate of the Royal Australian Navy (RAN).
 One of ten frigates built for the Australian and New Zealand navies, Warramunga was laid down by Tenix Defence in 1997 and commissioned in 2001.
 During her career, the frigate has operated in the Persian Gulf as part of Operation Catalyst, and undertaken anti-piracy operations off Somalia.
 Warramunga underwent the Anti-Ship Missile Defence (ASMD) upgrade during 2014.
-She is active as of April 2025.
+She is active as of February 2026.

+Name and crest

+The present frigate inherited its name from the destroyer (1942–1959), the name being from the Warramungu First Nations people of the Alice Springs area of the Northern Territory.

+The ship's badge includes a First Nations male about to throw a boomerang, upon a yellow desert hill, into a blue sky.
+Beneath is the motto "Courage in difficulties".

 Design and construction

 The Anzac class originated from RAN plans to replace the six River-class destroyer escorts with a mid-capability patrol frigate.
 The Australian shipbuilding industry was thought to be incapable of warship design, so the RAN decided to take a proven foreign design and modify it.
 Around the same time, the Royal New Zealand Navy (RNZN) was looking to replace four Leander-class frigates; a deterioration in New Zealand-United States relations, the need to improve alliances with nearby nations, and the commonalities between the RAN and RNZN ships' requirements led the two nations to begin collaborating on the acquisition in 1987.
 Tenders were requested by the Anzac Ship Project at the end of 1986, with 12 ship designs (including an airship) submitted.
 By August 1987, the tenders were narrowed down in October to Blohm + Voss's MEKO 200 design, the M class (later Karel Doorman class) offered by Royal Schelde, and a scaled-down Type 23 frigate proposed by Yarrow Shipbuilders.
 In 1989, the Australian government announced that Melbourne-based shipbuilder AMECON (which became Tenix Defence) would build the modified MEKO 200 design.
 The Australians ordered eight ships, while New Zealand ordered two, with an unexercised option for two more.

 The Anzacs are based on Blohm + Voss' MEKO 200 PN (or Vasco da Gama class) frigates, modified to meet Australian and New Zealand specifications and maximise the use of locally built equipment.
 Each frigate has a 3,600 t full load displacement.
 The ships are 109 m long at the waterline, and 118 m long overall, with a beam of 14.8 m, and a full load draught of 4.35 m.
 A Combined Diesel or Gas (CODOG) propulsion machinery layout is used, with a single, 30172 hp General Electric LM2500-30 gas turbine and two 8,840 hp MTU 12V1163 TB83 diesel engines driving the ship's two controllable-pitch propellers.
 Maximum speed is 27 kn, and maximum range is over 6,000 nmi at 18 kn; about 50% greater than other MEKO 200 designs.
 The standard ship's company of an Anzac consists of 22 officers and 141 sailors.